ailioaeisorina22/rentthelook/README.md

 - Rent products for a selected period
 - Shopping cart
 - Online payment with Stripe
+- Check current and history of the orders

 **Admin**
 - Admin dashboard
 - View and filter orders
 - Manage rentals and returns
 - Update rental status and handle deposit refunds
+- View reports about rentals

 ---